isomerpages/sndgo-corp/_about-smart-nation/our-achievements/achievements.md

 ### Singapore climbed to the top of the Smart City Governments ranking

+Singapore eclipsed London to take top spot in a biennial study that ranks the top 50 smart city governments in the world.

+The Republic took the honours due to factors such as its technology infrastructure, digital initiatives and its “sterling” response to the Covid-19 pandemic.

+Click <a href="https://www.todayonline.com/singapore/spore-takes-top-spot-ranking-smart-city-govts-praised-sterling-covid-19-response-digital">here</a> to find out more about 2021 Smart City Governments ranking.

 [Return to top](#our-achievements)

 ### Singapore ranked first in KPMG's Global Ranking of Leading Technology Hubs